mparsley1/eo-docs/README.md

 # The ECHOES Earth Observation Processing Service

-The ECHOES Earth Observation (EO) Processing Service has been developed to generate GeoTIFFs and associated metadata, which are consumed by the web service.
+The ECHOES Earth Observation (EO) Processing Service was developed to generate GeoTIFFs and associated metadata, which are consumed by the web service.
 It is designed to run in the cloud.